When Islanders think about the south

 have also been reported.

-shore.
-The abundant raccoon population now includes the shoreline as
+includes the shoreline as

 part of its foraging area.
 River Otters are regular visitors,